How To Produce Music Like A Pro

 - Ensure you're credited and mentioned on all the tracks when they're being played.

 Easy on paper, not so easy in reality.
 If you want to get your name out there as a top beat maker, your best bet is to make good quality music and promote it effectively.
-I’ve already talked a lot about music marketing on this site, so sign up as a Full Access member to get hundreds of music marketing guides.
-Or if you’re serious about learning how to promote your music, you should enroll in the IMA Music Business Academy for a structured music business plan you can easily implement.
+I've already talked a lot about music marketing on this site so have a look around.
+Or if you're serious about learning how to promote your music, you should enroll in the IMA Music Business Academy for a structured music business plan you can easily implement.

 So there you have it, a beginners guide on how to produce music like a pro.
 I hope you've enjoyed it; if so, please share if via social sites and link to it from your music site.
 I'll be updating and adding more to it in future, so be sure to keep checking back for the latest.